Vergangenheit/pyls/README.md

 *Usage:*

+1. Put the json file in the root and reference its path with the -file flags

-pyls --help (to print documentation about usage and flags)
+2. pyls --help (to print documentation about usage and flags)